ray310/NYC-Vehicle-Collisions/docs/content/hotspots/points_serious.md

 ---
 layout: page
 title: Dangerous Locations in New York City
-description: Interactive map of locations with a high number of injuries and deaths from vehicle collisions in New York City (NYC)
+description: Interactive map of points with a high number of injuries and deaths from vehicle collisions in New York City (NYC)
 hide_hero: true
 ---
-# Dangerous Locations
+# Dangerous Points
-Single points with a high number of injuries and deaths from vehicle collisions.
+{% include dangerous_points.html %} The below map contains 100 of the most dangerous points in New York City.

 {% include visit_github.html %}